Violence Reduction Alliance

 99% of young people under 29 years old, do not carry a knife; however, some people still feel pressured into carrying because of a perception that everyone else is.
 The #DitchTheBlade campaign seeks to dispel myths around this and encourage everyone to #DitchTheBlade.

-To support this, there are knife banks located across Staffordshire and Stoke-on-Trent where members of the public can anonymously surrender their weapons with no repercussions.
+To encourage those in possession of a knife to DitchTheBlade, there are knife banks located across Staffordshire and Stoke-on-Trent where members of the public can anonymously surrender their weapons with no repercussions.
 Find your nearest knife bin below.

 Watch the video below to hear how VRA partners are helping to prevent and reduce knife crime or listen to Staffordshire Police’s podcast here